Stregon/PoE-HarvestVendor/README.md

 - Remembers prices
 - Remembers loaded crafts
 - Outputs Log.csv of sold crafts (entry triggered by Shift+click on the rows delete button)

+ ## Features of the fork version:
+-Hotkey(Ctrl + Shift + F) for button "Add from last area" -Function "autocomplete" for crafts
+-Support Russian and Korean language for UI and function "autocomplete" -Auto translate for Russian OCR crafts into English crafts -Auto translate Russian and Korean crafts into English for autocomplete -Support OCR for Russian client
+-Support OCR for Chinese client(Poedb translation and Chinese - Simplified) [WIP] -Improved OCR quality
+-Function AutoDetect for parameters "scale" and "monitor"(in Settings) -New style(4) with icons for crafts
+-Icons for "exalt"/"chaos" and a price for exalt(I take it from poe.ninja) (изменено)

 ## FAQ
 **Q. Why does it show lv00?**